AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 ## Unintended consequences

-Fault tolerance implies using isolated components (processes in Erlang).
+Fault tolerance implies using isolated components (Erlang processes).

 If the components are isolated they can be run in parallel.